Hukasx0/JuiceKeeper/README.md

   - Default: 15 seconds.
 - **Notification options**:
   - Enable/disable notification sound.
-  - Wake the display when the threshold is reached.
+  - Wake the display when the threshold is reached. (“Prevent automatic sleeping on power adapter when the display is off” is needed, for this option to work properly)
   - Optionally keep the Mac awake while charging until the threshold is reached
 - **Battery-aware icon**: battery SF Symbol with colors reflecting current state.